shoark7/Effective-Python/files/BetterWay49_WriteDocstring.md

 found have several special properties.

 Available functions:
-- palindrome: Determine ife a word is a palindrome.
+- palindrome: Determine if a word is a palindrome.
 - check_anagram: Determine if two words are anagrams.
 """